-30.0 Alternative Options
+25.0 Alternative Options

-- 30.1 This report sets out proposals for how the resources available to the Council could be used during 2023/24.
+25.1 This report sets out proposals for how the resources available to the Council could be used during 2023/24.
 Cleary the Council must meet its statutory responsibilities, additional investment therefore needs to be made in some priority services.
-However, because the Council is committed to maintaining its policy to freeze the level of general council tax in 203/24 following the freeze applied in 2022/23, in recognition of the cost-of-living crisis facing residents, some further budget savings will have to be made over and above the £141m ongoing budget savings delivered to date and the scope for additional new investments is limited unless further savings can be identified. - 30.2 Development of the Council's budget strategy involves balancing a number of considerations including, the appropriate level of one-off resources to use, what level of council tax increase is appropriate in the current circumstances facing our residents, which services we want to prioritise for any new revenue or capital investment and where budget savings (including generation of additional income) may be implemented.
+However, because the Council is committed to maintaining its policy to freeze the level of general council tax in 203/24 following the freeze applied in 2022/23, in recognition of the cost-of-living crisis facing residents, some further budget savings will have to be made over and above the £141m ongoing budget savings delivered to date and the scope for additional new investments is limited unless further savings can be identified.

+- 25.2 Development of the Council's budget strategy involves balancing a number of considerations including, the appropriate level of one-off resources to use, what level of council tax increase is appropriate in the current circumstances facing our residents, which services we want to prioritise for any new revenue or capital investment and where budget savings (including generation of additional income) may be implemented.
 Budget holders and Cabinet members consider a number of options in order to be able to set a balanced overall budget for 2023/24 as set out in this report.
 Any alternative options must meet the legal requirement that the Council sets a balanced budget for next year which must be seen in the wider context of a robust medium term financial strategy.
-For example, it would not be appropriate to use all available one-off resources to set a balanced budget for next year if this resulted in an unsustainable medium term outlook.

-30.3 Alternative priorities and options may emerge through further targeted consultation exercises and, if so, can be considered though in-year budget management and when rolling the MTFS forward into future years as appropriate.
+For example, it would not be appropriate to use all available one-off resources to set a balanced budget for next year f this resulted in an unsustainable medium term outlook. - 25.3 Alternative priorities and options may emerge through the budget consultation exercise and, if so, can be considered in developing the final set of recommendations for consideration at Cabinet on 16 February 2023 before final decisions are taken at full Council on 2 March 2023.

-31.0 Key Risks
+26.0 Key Risks

-- 31.1 Key risks include levels of demand for key services increasing above the level that can be funded from the approved budget, interest rates increasing beyond the levels assumed, inflationary increases in the cost of supplies and services that are higher than have been assumed and income collection levels being adversely affected by the cost of living crisis or the potential recession which could impact on council tax and business rates collection and income from the Council's property holdings and discretionary fees and charges. - 31.2 The proposed budget includes a revenue contingency of £3.95m to protect against unexpected changes and the Council also holds a number of specific reserves and provisions e.g. to offset uninsured losses or to cover bad debts.
+- 26.1 Key risks include levels of demand for key services increasing above the level that can be funded from the approved budget, interest rates increasing beyond the levels assumed, inflationary increases in the cost of supplies and services that are higher than have been assumed and income collection levels being adversely affected by the cost of living crisis or the anticipated recession which could impact on council tax and business rates collection and income from the Council's property holdings and discretionary fees and charges. - 26.2 The proposed budget includes a revenue contingency of £3.95m to protect against unexpected changes and the Council also holds a number of specific reserves and provisions e.g. to offset uninsured losses or to cover bad debts.
 Budget holders actively manage their budgets and the many financial risks and challenges that Council services face.
-At the start of the current financial year, the Council also held uncommitted general and special fund balances of just over £5m and an uncommitted balance in the Budget Strategy Reserve of over £20m. - 31.3 The Council has a long track record of effective robust financial management and, despite the challenges caused by the Government's long austerity programme and the Covid pandemic, has managed to out-turn within budget for the last 15 years.
+At the start of the current financial year, the Council also held uncommitted general and special fund balances of just over £5m and an uncommitted balance in the Budget Strategy Reserve of over £20m. - 26.3 The Council has a long track record of effective robust financial management and, despite the challenges caused by the Government's long austerity programme and the Covid pandemic, has managed to out-turn within budget for the last 15 years.

-32.0 Council Priorities
+27.0 Council Priorities